NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/GirderWebCloud/README.md

 My expertise is in Girder and scalable cloud based processing.
 I will give a ~15 min talk on web/cloud tech, where I'll demo Girder in AWS on Tuesday Jan 9, 1-2 pm.
 I am going to be at Project Week on Monday and Tuesday.
 Please reach out if you want to chat!

+# Discussion Topics

+## Using commercial cloud services in scientific research projects

+### General thoughts

+Commercial cloud services are good for experimentation without long term committment, and are useful when you need to have dynamic and elastic scaling.
+The providers are constantly rolling out new services, and there is a large amount of expertise encoded into these services (e.g. compare the cost of using AWS Elastic Load Balancer versus the time to gain the expertise of knowing how to run a load balancer), but the accounting model may have a mismatch with grant funded research (e.g. it may be easier to pay for an hour of someone's time to build a service versus paying for an hour of a cloud based service, even though the cloud based service is much cheaper in this comparison).

+To realize the full power of the cloud, a different mindset is in order compared to purchased hardware and software.
+Think about using extremely powerful and expensive cloud resources for a very short period of time, or using many more resources in the short term than you would otherwise.

+* Use a new and expensive GPU instance, but only for an hour.
+* Use a powerful instance for a day to do all of your memory intensive processing.
+* Temporarily run twice as many instances so you can have a staging instance as part of a production service migration.
+* Use spot markets to access cheap processing if you have time flexibility.
+* Throw away instances when they get into a bad state, create a new instance from scratch.

+### Advantages

+ * API driven
+ * Dynamic and elastic scale
+ * Only pay for what you use
+ * Good for experimentation
+ * They are always rolling out new services
+ * There are specialized providers in addition to the large players
+ * Great bandwidth and unlimited data storage are both just an API call away
+ * Because you don't own anything, there is no cost to trying out new HW when it becomes available, and you haven't paid for HW that is now obsolete

+### Disadvantages

+ * Can be expensive, especially for a predictable, stable usage of resources
+ * Can be tricky to pay for
+ * You don't own anything, so how do you run the service when your grant runs out?
+ * A new kind of expertise is demanded
+ * Institutional pushback
+ * PHI concerns
+ * Noisy neighbors, security concerns (e.g. recent CPU exploits)
+ * New services to constantly learn about
+ * You might have to adapt your entire process to live inside a walled garden of services
+ * Expensive bandwidth and data storage

+### Related approaches

+Using a private cloud based on OpenStack gives you many advantages of commercial cloud services (elasticity, APIs) without some of the drawbacks, but it does require specialized expertise and HW purchases.
+Where does an approach like Massachusets Open Cloud fit in?

+Use a hybrid approach, where most of your resources are on premises, but you use cloud services for marginal needs.
+E.g., have an expensive GPU in your lab, and add in additional cloud based GPUs for load spikes.
+This also lets you try new and expensive HW without paying the full purchase price.

+## DevOps and Infrastructure as Code (IaC)

+Using IaC is key to achieving scale in the cloud (of machine resources and to scale the number of projects you can take on with a fixed number of people) and for repeatable development.

+The IaC approach relies on keeping your infrastructure in source control so there is a shared document and understanding between development and operations (sys admin teams).
+When a problem is discovered in one instance, the fix is encoded into IaC.
+This also depends on having API access to scale the number of projects -- it doesn't work nearly as well when every site you interact with has a different process and setup, and your API is email.

+Kitawre has had good luck with

+* Terraform - creates infrastructure, can target AWS, GCP, OpenStack
+* Ansible - configures and provisions software, as long as you have SSH and root access
+* Packer - package provisioned compute resources into VMs, Vagrant files, Docker images, AMIs
+* Docker - package executables and dependecies into a self-contained and portable container

+We use these technologies for our project deployments, and have built reusable tooling on top of them for Girder and Resonant tools.

 - [Source code](https://github.com/girder/girder)
 - [Documentation](http://girder.readthedocs.io/en/latest/)